ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 ~~~
 struct {
   opaque helper_state<0..2^16>;
-  PPMAggregateSubResp seq<1..2^24-1>;
+  AggregateSubResp seq<1..2^24-1>;
-} PPMAggregateResp;
+} AggregateResp;

 struct {
-  Time time;     // Equal to PPMAggregateSubReq.time.
+  Time time;     // Equal to AggregateSubReq.time.
-  uint64 jitter; // Equal to PPMAggregateSubReq.jitter.
+  uint64 jitter; // Equal to AggregateSubReq.jitter.
-  select (PPMParam.proto) { // PPMParam for the PPM task
+  select (Param.proto) { // Param for the PPM task
     case prio: PrioAggregateSubResp;
     case hits: HitsAggregateSubResp;
   }
-} PPMAggregateSubResp;
+} AggregateSubResp;
 ~~~

-The helper handles each sub-request `PPMAggregateSubReq` as follows.
+The helper handles each sub-request `AggregateSubReq` as follows.
 It first looks up the HPKE config and corresponding secret key associated with `helper_share.config_id`.
 If not found, then the sub-response consists of an "unrecognized config" alert.
 [TODO: We'll want to be more precise about what